Save the reef

 TELL YOUR FRIENDS!

-Federal Environment Minister Tony Burke:
+Federal Environment Minister:

 Please take immediate action to protect the Great Barrier Reef and halt all industrial development activity in the Great Barrier Reef World Heritage Area and surrounds.
-We ask that you do not to approve any new major coastal developments until the strategic assessment of the Reef has been completed.
+We ask that you do not approve any new major coastal developments until the strategic assessment of the Reef has been completed.